 The simplest way to avoid plagiarism is to reference any sources properly (using both in-text, parenthetical citations in the body of your assignment and a 'References' page at the end).
 While it is commonplace to build upon the knowledge of others, it is necessary to clearly state the sources and foundations of that knowledge.
-Referencing must conform to the APA style outlined in the 'Citations' resource book.
+Referencing must conform to the APA style outlined in your ENG110 Text in TAB 7.

-Final Project

-Due Date: Class 10
+Final Project Due Date: Class 10

-Weight: 30%
+Weight: 25%